-We collect personal data about you when you register with the Website, when we identify your profile as part of a search we are conducting and when you choose to purchase our services and/or engage us on a search.
+We collect personal data about you when you register with the Website, submit your information to us, when we identify your profile as part of a search we are conducting and when you choose to purchase our services and/or engage us on a search.
 We do so in order to provide you with the recruitment services that are available as well as for administrative purposes.

-The personal data that we collect includes your name, email address and telephone number.
+The personal data that we collect includes, but is not limited to, your name, email address, and telephone number.
 If you are seeking work or are suitable for a search we are conducting, we will also gather details of the kind of work you are looking for and your preferred work location.
 If you decide to provide a CV, cover letter, personal statement or other similar document or information we will keep that information for as long you want.
 All information gathered from Headhunting at longlisting phase is publicly accessible, and available online.

 After longlisting phase, we keep notes on all contact made with candidates and clients, which includes but is not limited to; email chains; notes from phone and/or video interview conducted by Exige; stage in the recruitment process; referrals and/or relationships to other candidates/clients in the system (if relevant); and relationship to search engagements.
 This information is only accessible internally by Exige consultants and stored in our database hosted by Dillistone systems.

 In some case, Exige may require references for candidates going through an interview process.
 All references are stored in our database in relation to the candidate; though, should the reference agree, their details may also be added to the database.
 This reference may be used in relation to future search engagements unless otherwise requested by the candidate and/or reference.

 Exige record all incoming and outgoing phone calls for internal purposes only, in order to ensure the safety of our employees, and the accuracy of our notes and information stored on the database.